jxcore/jxcore/doc/native/Embedding_API_Details.md

 };
 ```

 `JXValue` struct represents the common wrapper for all the supported types.
-Unless you know what you are doing, you shouldn't
+Unless
-reach the members of JXValue struct directly.
+you know what you are doing, you shouldn't reach the members of JXValue directly.

 Example native String;
 ```c